superzadeh/MarkdownServer/readme.md

 Note that for IIS hosting, environment variables can be set using appSettings in the webconfig where the key is the name of the environment variable and the value is its value.

+### Authentication

+URL requests for external files can use NTLM authentication.
+To do so, set the `NTLM_DOMAIN` environment variables and run the command line tool provided with markdown server to set the username and password that should be used for the NTLM authentication.
+These credentials will be encrypted and stored in a credentials.json file at the root of the server:

+    npm install markdownserver -g
+    markdownserver -u username -p password

 ## Contributions